 It’s unclear just who re-purposed the land for burials—Tindal?
 Or the City of London?—but there’s an inscription on the east gate that follows the wording of an original 17th Century one, which suggests that the City of London certainly had a hand in it—and well before the expiry of Tindal’s original lease: “This church-yard was inclosed with a brick wall at the sole charges of the City of London, in the mayoralty of Sir John Lawrence, Knt., Anno Domini 1665; and afterwards the gates thereof were built and finished in the mayoralty of Sir Thomas Bloudworth, Knt., Anno Domini, 1666.”
 Yet, even as late as 1746, it still went by the name “Tindal’s Burial Ground”; it’s listed as such on Rocque’s Map of London of the same year.

-There’s one thing that Tindal—or the City of London, for that matter—failed to do: he never had the land consecrated by the Church of England.
+There’s one thing that Tindal—or the City of London, for that matter—singularly failed to do: they never had the land consecrated by the Church of England.
 It’s for this reason the grounds became the resting place of preference for Nonconformists, and more so after John Bunyan, author of The Pilgrim’s Progress, was buried there in 1688.
 Timbs again: “Southey tells us, with grave humour, ‘People like to be buried in company, and in good company.
 The Dissenters regarded Bunhill Fields’ Burial-ground as their Campo Santo, and especially for Bunyan’s sake.
 It is said that many have made it their desire to be interred as near as possible to the spot where his remains are deposited.’”

 Three other luminaries of literature were also buried there: Thomas Hardy, William Blake, and Daniel Defoe.
 Timbs tells us: “Defoe, the author of Robinson Crusoe, who was born and died in the parish of St. Giles, Cripplegate, is buried in Bunhill-fields, with his second wife, the spot unknown.
 The entry in the register, written, probably, by some ignorant person who made a strange blunder of his name, is as follows :— ‘1731, April 26.
 Mr. Dubow, Cripple-gate.’”
 This is at odds with the Wikipedia entry for Bunhill Fields, which states: “Daniel Defoe, author of Robinson Crusoe, died in April 1731 and was buried in Bunhill Fields: his wife, Mary, died in December 1732 and was laid to rest beside him.
 His daughter-in-law was also buried in the same grave.
 Defoe died in poverty, and the grave was marked with a simple headstone.
 In the winter of 1857/8 – at a time when the burial ground was closed and neglected – the grave was struck by lightning and the headstone broken.”

-Readers of Gooseberry (or, for that matter, The Moonstone) will be aware that one of the characters in the novel holds Defoe’s Robinson Crusoe in great reverence.
+Readers of Gooseberry (or, for that matter, The Moonstone) will be aware that one of the characters in the novel holds Defoe’s Robinson Crusoe in reverential esteem.
 I was sorely tempted to include him in the burial scene, wandering around in the background, hunting for Defoe’s grave.
 In the event, there were already too many strands to the story, so I cut the scene from the final edit.
 For anyone, like me, who thinks that Gabriel Betteredge would surely pay Defoe’s grave a visit, here it is.
 I warn you, though—the ravages of age and drink have begun to take their toll:

 By the wall, a figure shuffled between the graves, bending with difficulty to examine one headstone and then another.
 The stoop of the man’s shoulders and the broadness of his back seemed familiar to me.
 Naturally I went to investigate.